alperdegre/logger/README.md

 The `Logger` class can be used directly in your TypeScript projects.
 This project can be easily converted into a package to be downloaded from npm registry.
 For now it is required to copy the files and import `Logger` class to use it.

+You can run `npm build` to build the project or just type `npm start` and it will execute the logging operations that can be found in `src/index.ts`

 ### Example Usage

 ```typescript